Software Engineer job vacancy

 Here’s a flavour of what you’ll be doing each day:

-- Producing features for a modern, cloud-based software platform.
+- Delivering features on a modern, cloud-based software platform.

 - Actively contributing to technical decisions through discussions, whiteboarding, evaluations, and investigations.